rakhimov/scram/doc/probability_analysis.rst

 =======================================

 Approximate calculations are implemented to reduce the calculation time.
-However, the users must be aware of the limitations and inaccuracies of approximations.
+However, the users must be aware of the limitations and inaccuracies of approximations [WakXX]_.

 The Rare-Event Approximation